 However, you should prioritize your high-interest debt, like bad credit online loans, over everything else, such as payday loans and cash advance loans.
 As the longer you take to pay it off, the more money it costs you.
 Once those have been taken care of, you can equally divide the money you save for retirement and spend, minimizing debt.

 Having a comfortable retirement savings with ample annual spending money requires a fair amount of sacrifice in your current financial life.
 This is especially true if you wish to retire early.

 Contributing more money towards your savings and your investment portfolio means adjusting your current living expenses to spend more frugally so as to save more.
 You can get creative with how you cut down the money you spend on monthly expenses on transportation, household utilities, food, and housing costs.

 You can also put more money aside by increasing your income through side hustles or high-return investments.
 You could even do this through various forms of passive income, some of which you could keep going once you stop working in retirement.

 Investment income could be the thing that makes all the difference in your quality of life in retirement.
 Investing in the stock market can be intimidating for most people.
-Still, if you start early enough, you can take your time to get comfortable with the market to better understand how you might want to use it to your advantage for wealth building.
+Still, if you start early enough, you can take your time to get comfortable with the stock market to better understand how you might want to use it to your advantage for wealth building.

-Once you feel more familiar with the stock market, you can begin to buy stocks in greater quantity and make moves to develop a portfolio large enough to provide you with enough money to never have to work again.
+Once you feel more familiar with the stock market, you can begin to buy stocks in greater quantities and make moves to develop a portfolio large enough to provide you with enough money to never have to work again.

 Take Advantage of Any Workplace Plan or Match